chrislegault/ubooquity-comixology-publishers/README.md

 - backgroundColor - color that shows behind issues
 - textColor - color for issue names
 - imprints - list of publishers to be used as imprints
-- bannerSpacing - On comixology sometimes they pull content closer to the banner depending on what the banner looks like.
-This is here to help replicate that on a manual basis if need be.
-0 is normal positioning.
-A negative number will pull the content closer to the banner.
-A positive number would push the content further from the banner.
+- bannerSpacing - On comixology sometimes content is closer to the banner depending on what the banner looks like.
+This is here to replicate that.